VeraBezfamilnaia/SecureApp/README.md

 # SecureApp

-## The purpose of the application
+## The purpose of the project

-The purpose of the application is practice in method level security using spring boot security starter
+The purpose of the project is to practice in securing an application using the Spring Boot Security starter

 ## Usage example